zacwillmington/open_house/notes.md

-TASKS

-- Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialisation JSON Backend.(Show apartment)
-    - (renders apartment show page asynchronously moving from apt to apt)
-    - View apartment button is not taking user to the correct show page.
-    - should be able to make appointment there and then.
+TODO
     - remove previous and next buttons when on the first and last apts.

-- Your Rails application must dynamically render on the page at least one 'has-many' relationship through JSON using JavaScript.(show appointments for each user users/show)
-    - (on user's show page renders appointments, a user has many appointments)???

-- Must translate the JSON responses into JavaScript Model Objects using either ES6 class or constructor syntax.
-The Model Objects must have at least one method on the prototype.
-Formatters work really well for this.(appointment and users need prototype methods)
-    - User model needs a proto function

     - Handle redirect to appointments when not on profile page

-- add cancel button to appointments on users show page

-- put address above img of apartment

     - let vs const

-- add make appointment button to users show page apartments list

-- re-design app
+    - refactor Remove redundant code

     - Look into moving all lodash templates to one file and requiring file of some sort of partial

     - Check functionality make sure everything is working

     - Deployment on Heroku

 ----------------------------------------------------------------